NodeGrid/nodegrid/README.md

 # NodeGrid

 NodeGrid is a simple, light-weight ***backend as a service*** framework for mobile applications.
 Build you app, we care about your backend.
-NodeGrid core is built top of light-weight NodeJS and MongoDB
+NodeGrid core is built on top of light-weight NodeJS and MongoDB

 ----------